hexylena/docker-rstudio-notebook/README.md

 Variable            | Use
 ------------------- | ---
-`GALAXY_WEB_PORT`   | Port on which Galaxy is running, if applicable `NOTEBOOK_PASSWORD` | Password with which to secure the RStudio login.
-The default username is `galaxy` `CORS_ORIGIN`       | If the notebook is proxied, this is the URL the end-user will see when trying to access a notebook `DOCKER_PORT`       | Used in Galaxy Interactive Environments to ensure that proxy routes are unique and accessible `API_KEY`           | Galaxy API Key with which to interface with Galaxy
+`GALAXY_WEB_PORT`   | Port on which Galaxy is running, if applicable `CORS_ORIGIN`       | If the notebook is proxied, this is the URL the end-user will see when trying to access a notebook `DOCKER_PORT`       | Used in Galaxy Interactive Environments to ensure that proxy routes are unique and accessible `API_KEY`           | Galaxy API Key with which to interface with Galaxy